pingcap/docs-cn/how-to/upgrade/from-previous-version.md

     If you need to modify this variable, see [How to modify the supervision method of a process from `supervise` to `systemd`](/how-to/deploy/orchestrated/ansible.md#how-to-modify-the-supervision-method-of-a-process-from-supervise-to-systemd).
 Before you upgrade, first use the `/home/tidb/tidb-ansible-bak/` backup branch to modify the supervision method of a process.

+3. Add the `cpu_architecture` parameter according to the CPU architecture.
+The default value is `amd64`.

 ### Edit the configuration file of TiDB cluster components

 If you have previously customized the configuration file of TiDB cluster components, refer to the backup file to modify the corresponding configuration file in the `/home/tidb/tidb-ansible/conf` directory.